rebelwarrior/numenera/ninth_world.md

 Secret: The order of the truth stops Draolis from openly warring with Navarene.
 Government: Plutocracy (ruled by rich merchants)

-> Ghan has the fleet, but Draolis owns the merchant ships. - Common Draolis Merchant saying.
+> _"Ghan has the fleet, but Draolis owns the merchant ships."_ - Common Draolis Merchant saying.

 4) Thaemor: (formerly Thaemoor, an unhistorical Moorish Kingdom)
 {:.subtitle.is-5.mt-5}